 Aims

-The MOLAB access [6] was granted in 2017 through the Iperion CH platform, for the study of six versions of “Scream”.
+The MOLAB access [6] was granted in 2017 through IPERIONCH project, for the study of six versions of “Scream” belonging to the Munch Museum.
 Two of the analytical techniques used (macro-XRF and XRD) for this purpose, were also applied on the version from The National Museum.
 Thus the comparative study of the two versions of the Scream (NM, 1893 and MM, 1910?) benefited also of this non-invasive approach.

-This research and access project made use of novel surface elemental scanning and imaging techniques such as macro-XRF, hyperspectral VIS and NIR image acquisition and other complementary non-invasive tools (UV-Vis fluorescence, XRD, Raman and fiber optics FTIR spectroscopies).
-The results summarized in this paper show this completely non-invasive approach carried out on these objects.
+This research and access project made use of advanced analytical techniques such as macro-XRF, hyperspectral VIS and NIR imaging and other complementary non-invasive tools (UV-Vis fluorescence, XRD, Raman and reflection FTIR spectroscopies).
+The results summarized in this paper show the completely non-invasive approach carried out on these objects.

 Major Findings

 The investigations provided new and more complete data of the paint and drawing materials and the artistic techniques of the examined art works in comparison to previous studies.
-In particular the invisible layers beneath the surface and the way Munch applied his paint materials, the pigment choices and mixtures he made, the posterior interventions on both paintings have become clearer by employing this novel approach.
+In particular the invisible layers beneath the surface and the way Munch applied his paint materials, the pigment choices and mixtures he made, the posterior interventions on both paintings have become clearer by employing this novel multi-technique approach.

 Macro-XRF was particularly useful to map the different elements on the surface of both works of art and to illustrate the differences in the way Munch applied the colors, as for example, in the sky areas, were brush strokes of pure paints are sometimes overlapping mixture of them.
 The presence of specific elements in the cardboard and in the paint layers was also mapped.
-Interestingly, the two cardboard supports of the NM and MM versions present exactly the same X-ray diffractograms.

-In addition, hyperspectral imaging and X-Ray diffraction point measurements at several locations on the paint surfaces allowed to establish correlations between layers of paint and the pigments and additives present in them.
+In addition, Vis hyperspectral imaging integrated with X-Ray diffraction, reflection FTIR and Raman point measurements at several locations on the paint surfaces allowed to establish correlations between layers of paint and the pigments and additives present in them.
 Pigment maps resulted from the spectral classification provided one to one comparison between specific/mixture of pigments in both versions.
 Specific orange fluorescence in several areas of orange color can sometimes be attributed to the altered cadmium yellow, already known as being responsible for its fading (MM 1910?).
 X-ray diffraction confirmed the cadmium sulfide in orange areas.
-The red areas of both versions showed identical X-ray diffractograms, characteristic of cinnabar (HgS).
-Lazurite (ultramarine) was also found in the blue areas of both versions, and hydrocerussite in the white areas of the NM paintings.
+The red areas of both versions showed identical X-ray diffractograms, characteristic of vermilion (HgS).
+Ultramarine was also found in the blue areas of both versions, and hydrocerussite in the white areas of the NM paintings.
 Oxalates were also identified in several points on the MM Scream.

 Acknowledgements/funding

-The authors wish to acknowledge the MOLAB access within the Iperion CH (Integrated Platform for the European Research Infrastructure ON Cultural Heritage), grant 654028, funded by the European Commission (H2020-INFRAIA-2014-2015).
+The authors wish to acknowledge the MOLAB access within the IPERIONCH (Integrated Platform for the European Research Infrastructure ON Cultural Heritage), funded by the European Commission (H2020-INFRAIA-2014-2015, GA n.
+654028,).
 The conservators and technicians involved in the MOLAB access at Munch Museum and National Museum (Oslo) are aknowledged for their kind contribution.

 References (a selection)